Safe Ministry Policy and Guidelines

 Clear job descriptions should be provided to all workers to ensure they are aware of the following:

-The vision of ministry at Emu Plains Anglican Church.
+i.
+The vision of ministry at Emu Plains Anglican Church

-The nature and expectations of their role and responsibilities.
+ii.
+The nature and expectations of their role and responsibilities

 Before starting involvement in any ministry involving children or young people at Emu Plains Anglican Church all workers must:

-Read the job description information provided in relation to that role.
+i.
+Read the job description information provided in relation to that role

-Provide a Working With Children Check that has been verified by the
+iv.
+Provide a Working With Children Check that has been verified by the church office

-A parent who provides assistance on a casual basis in a children’s or youth ministry that involves their child is encouraged to attend Safe Ministry Training.
+Parents who provide assistance on a casual basis in a children’s or youth ministry that involves their child must provide a WWCC number and will be encouraged to complete Safe Ministry Training.

-Workers between 16 and 18 years of age must complete Safe Ministry Training.
-Workers under the age of 16 years should complete Junior Safe Ministry Training.
+Workers between 17 and 18 years of age must complete Safe Ministry Training.
+Workers aged 14-16 years must complete Junior Safe Ministry Training.

 4) Workers – Overview of Safe Ministry Behaviour